Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 ![CreateAssetBundle_ExportPackage](images/CreateAssetBundle_ExportPackage.png)

 .
-You only need to export your personalized assets folder.
+### You only need to export your personalized assets folder.

-- Deselect everything else (the AssetBundles folder and the Editor folder).
-The Unity template for the other platform requires other versions of the files in these folders anyway.
+- Deselect everything else, i.e. the AssetBundles folder and the Editor folder.
+(The Unity template for the other platform requires other versions of the files in these folders anyway.)
 - The Models and Textures folders are not selected because they are empty.
 - **Include dependencies** should be checked!
 - Click **Export ...** and save the unitypackage file to somewhere convenient **outside of your Unity project folder.**